hiredscorelabs/cornell/docs/docs/workflows/own_module.md

 ---
 sidebar_position: 2
-sidebar_label: Starting Cornell from your own module
+sidebar_label: Starting Cornell from Your Own Module
-title: Starting Cornell from your own module
+title: Starting Cornell from Your Own Module
 ---

-In order to extend Cornell with additional matchers, or register to its hooks, you first will need to start the cornell service from your own internal module.
+In order to extend Cornell with additional matchers, or register to its hooks, you will first need to start the Cornell service from your own internal module.
  This can be easily done by inheriting `CornellCmdOptions` [click](https://click.palletsprojects.com/en/8.0.x/) from `cornell.cornell_server`

  For example: